Customer Aircraft Warning Light Design & Manufacture

-In this case, as well as complying with applicable regulations, it is important to ensure that safe installation and maintenance access are designed into the system.
+In this case, as well as complying with applicable regulations, it is important to ensure that safe installation and maintenance access are incorporated into aircraft warning light system design.
 Our engineers are experienced in working together with our clients to design a system that meets a plurality of requirements.

 Delta is a company that has completed an array of bespoke contracts.
 These contracts have included instances such as designing a light that does not exceed 200mm diameter, so that it could be raised through a spire, and redesigning solar boards on solar lights so that the light unit could withstand excessive wind loads.